 What Happened to the Federal Solar Tax Credit?

-The 30% federal solar tax credit expired December 31, 2025.
-Here's what changed, what still applies to 2025 installs, and what NC homeowners can claim now.
+The federal residential clean energy credit expired for new residential solar installs after 2025.
+Here's what changed, what still applies to 2025 installs, and what NC homeowners should verify now.

 Published · Verified